ChristopherPubillones/ChristopherPubillones.github.io/impossible-list.md

 ---
 layout: page
-title: Impossible List
+title: Challenge List
-permalink: /impossible-list/
+permalink: /challenge-list/
 ---

 This is <em>NOT</em> a bucket list.
+It's a challenge.

 Life
 ===